 Robson vividly brings to life these three women's struggles.
 Historical details about fabric, embroidery, and the royal family are well incorporated into their stories, with light romance rounding out this charming work of historical fiction - Library Journal

 ...meticulous attention to the historical detail of post-World War II London...
 A fascinating glimpse into the world of design, the healing power of art, and the importance of women's friendships - Kirkus

-Jennifer Robson is the USA Today and No. 1 Toronto Globe & Mail bestselling author of Somewhere in France, After the War Is Over and Moonlight over Paris.
+Jennifer Robson is the USA Today and No. 1 Toronto Globe & Mail bestselling author of give historical novels, including The Gown.
 She studied French literature and modern history as an undergraduate at the University of Western Ontario-King's College, then obtained her doctorate in British economic and social history at St. Antony's College at the University of Oxford, England.